An Eclectic Group of Overachievers

 The Top 10 All-Wheel Drive Cars

 Tesla leads the pack with its sedan, which in all-wheel drive trim has a “D” affixed to its nomenclature, as in dual-motor.
-Currently the company offers four AWD models, the 60D, 75D, 90D and P95D, all indicating ascending battery size levels and the “P” designating the high-performance models.
+The company now offers four AWD models, the 60D, 75D, 85D, 90D, P90D and P100D, all indicating ascending battery size levels and the “P” designating the high-performance models.
 The Model S has established itself as the icon of the pure electric vehicle movement, garnering praise from enthusiast publications like Motor Trend as well as more practically oriented ones like Consumer Reports.
 It has the power; it has the panache.
-All is asks is–do you have the cash.
-The 60D starts at $71,000 while the P95D (with optional Ludicrous Speed–Google it) starts at $109,500.
-According to the 100,000 or so owners, its worth every penny.
+All it asks is–do you have the cash?
+The 60D starts at $71,000 while the P100D (with optional Ludicrous Speed–Google it) starts at $134,500.
+According to the 100,000 or so owners, they’re worth every penny.
 The all-wheel drive versions make sure all that electric power reaches the ground efficiently.
 The fuel economy is in miles-per-gallon equivalent, the conversion of its electric mode into an energy equivalent of a gallon of gasoline.
 Not terribly useful for those of us driving in the real world.
-The number you care about is range on a full charge, which in the Model S goes from 218 miles for the 60D to 294 for the 90D.
+The number you care about is range on a full charge, which in the Model S goes from 218 miles for the 60D to 315 for the P100D.

 The latest addition to the Tesla stable is an all-wheel drive only quasi-SUV.
-Underneath its similar to the Model S so results are similar.
-It comes in three models–75D, 90D, 100D and P100D, parallelling the Model S offerings.
-Range is from 237 to 257 on a full charge for this heavier model.
-Pricing runs from $83,000 to $115,500 for the basic models (yes, there are options that can be added!).
+Underneath it’s similar to the Model S, so results are similar.
+It comes in four models–75D, 90D, 100D and P100D, parallelling the Model S offerings.
+Range is from 237 to 289 on a full charge for this heavier model.
+Pricing runs from $85,500 to $135,500 for the basic models (yes, there are options that can be added!).
 These are not vehicles for the faint of wallet, but they promise quiet speed and all-wheel-drive capability along with seven-passenger capacity.
 Oh, and falcon-wing doors.
 We were impressed in a short drive in one.

-We had a chance to drive this car recently and will have a full road test up soon, but here’s the quick summary.
+We had a chance to test drive this car recently, but here’s the quick summary.
 You know guilt-free premium chocolate; this is it in SUV form.
 Plug it in overnight and run 14 miles on electricity only.
 After that an efficient 2.0-liter gas engine kicks in.
 The power is substantial and you may need it if you load this beast up with a full seven passengers.
 Even running on the gas engine this is one big, quiet machine that delivers everything you’ve come to expect from a BMW–exhilerating performance, precise handling, admirable craftsmanship and a full contingent of technology.
 It comes at a price, though, with the first plug-in BMW SUV starting at $62,100.